junyanz/VON/README.md

 - Anaconda3
 - nvcc & gcc(only tested with gcc 6.3.0)
 - Pytorch 0.4.1 (does not support 0.4.0)
+- Currently not tested with Nvidia RTX GPU serires

 ## Getting Started ###